zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 Turns out Google has to earn money, so all resources have to be paid for.
 On top of that every change is going through [Terraform](https://www.terraform.io/) in a Gitops pipeline.
 It was quite disenchanting.

-While looking for ways to set up an environment that i could manage on my own i came across a number of blogs where people deployed [k3s](https://k3s.io/) (a bare-metal kubernetes distribution) on Raspberry Pi clusters in all shapes and sizes.
+While looking for ways to set up an environment that i could manage on my own, i came across a number of blogs where people deployed [k3s](https://k3s.io/) (a bare-metal kubernetes distribution) on Raspberry Pi clusters in all shapes and sizes.
 I had used Raspberry PIs for a number of projects throughout my house over the years, so i decided to give it a try.